 Despite the fat-filled histiocytes in the skin, the levels of lipids in the blood are quite normal and juvenile xanthogranuloma and related disorders are not usually associated with any serious abnormality.
 However 20% also have café au lait macules.
 Multiple café au lait birthmarks are associated with neurofibromatosis type 1.

-Unless they occur in the eyes, juvenile xanthogranulomas are harmless growths and disappear eventually over 2 to 3 years, usually without scarring.
+Unless they occur in the eyes, juvenile xanthogranulomas are harmless growths and shrink then disappear eventually over 2–3 years, usually without scarring.

 Although individual lesions can be cut out, this will leave a scar.
 Removal is seldom necessary.